umati/UA-CloudPublisher/requirements/Spec.md

   }
 }
 ```

-### Variante C Extend the DataSetMeta
+### Variant C - Extend the DataSetMeta

-This variant extend the DataSetMeta with the needed fields.
-This variant may not compliance with OPC UA Part 14 but contains all needed informations and the seperation between DataSet and DataSetMeta is correct.
+This variant extend the _DataSetMetaData_ with the needed fields.
+This variant may not comply with OPC UA Part 14 but contains all needed information and the separation between _DataSet_ and _DataSetMetaData_ is correct.

-#### DataSetMeta
+#### C - DataSetMetaData

-The fields of DataSetMeta should be mapped as follows:
+The fields of _DataSetMetaData_ should be mapped as follows:

-- Namespaces = as defined in Part 14
+- _Namespaces_ = as defined in Part 14
-- StructureDataTypes = as defined in Part 14
+- _StructureDataTypes_ = as defined in Part 14
-- Name = BrowsePath with NamespaceUri instead of namespace index
+- _Name_ = BrowsePath with NamespaceUri instead of namespace index
-- Description = as defined in Part 14
+- _Description_ = as defined in Part 14
-- Fields = Contains the field description of the variables/properties
+- _Fields_ = Contains the field description of the variables/properties
   - Name = ExpandedBrowseName (NamespaceUri#Name)
   - Properties = Not used
   - Other properties as defined in Part 14
-- DataSetClassId = as defined in Part 14
+- _DataSetClassId_ = as defined in Part 14
-- ConfigurationVersion = as defined in Part 14
+- _ConfigurationVersion_ = as defined in Part 14

-If two node has the same BrowsePath a iterator (".Number") can be send to avoid collisions (e.g, `Parent/Tool.1`, `Parent.3/Tool.2` `Parent3/Tool.3` )
+If two nodes have the same _BrowsePath_ an iterator (".Number") can be send to avoid collisions (e.g, `Parent/Tool.1`, `Parent.3/Tool.2` `Parent3/Tool.3` )

-Additional the following fiedls are defined:
+Additional the following fields are defined:

 | Name                 | DataType       | Dimension | ModellingRule | Description                                                     |
 |----------------------|----------------|-----------|---------------|-----------------------------------------------------------------|